aaron13100/404solution/readme.txt

 = Can I redirect all 404's to a particular page? =

 Yes.
-It's as easy as turning on this feature in the options.
+It's as easy as turning on this feature in the options (404 Solution -> Options -> Redirect all unhandled 404s to).
+Using this option you can create a custom 404 page by specifying a page you've created for that purpose with the normal WordPress editor.

 = How do I delete log files?
 How do I purge log lines? =